WASHINGTON: Senate Confirms Obama Pick for Air Force Chief (UPDATE)

 As head of Air Force operations in Europe, Welsh was responsible for an area of operations that included 51 countries in Europe, Asia and the Middle East.
 He also had administrative control for U.S. Air Forces Africa, which provides logistical support and aircraft for U.S. Africa Command (AFRICOM).
 Previously, Welsh served as associate director for military affairs at the Central Intelligence Agency.

 Entry filed under: Africa, National Security and Defense, News Developments, Washington.
-Tags: Africa, AFRICOM, Air Force, Air Force Chief of Staff, Air Force Gen. Mark Welsh, Air Force Gen. Norton Schwartz, Defense, military aviation.
+Tags: Africa, AFRICOM, Air Force, Air Force Chief of Staff, Air Force Gen. Mark Welsh, Air Force Gen. Norton Schwartz, military aviation, Topics.